BasselMalek/GearVR-controller-win10/README.md

 - @jsyang for their extensive documentation on their reverse engineering process.
 - @xioTechnologies for their implementation of the Magdwick fusion algorithm.
 - @metayeti for their handy .ini library.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third Party Licenses

+This project uses third-party libraries which are distributed under their own terms.
+See [NOTICE](NOTICE) for details.